Ahinga Selemani

-Ahinga Bienvenu Selemani (born March 15, 1996) is a professional soccer player who plays for Mġarr United in the Maltese Challenge League.
+Ahinga Bienvenu Selemani (born March 15, 1996) is a professional football player who plays for Mġarr United in the Maltese Challenge League.
 Born in Canada, he represented the United States at youth international level.

 Early life

 Selemani was born in Moncton, New Brunswick, Canada, later moving to Windsor, Ontario as a child, before moving to the United States and being raised in Ann Arbor, Michigan.
 He began playing youth soccer in Canada with Windsor Internationals.
 From 2009 to 2014, he played with the Michigan CSA Wolves.
 He attended Pioneer High School in Ann Arbor, where he won the district championship with the soccer team in 2011 and was named to the All-State team.

 College career

 In February 2014, he committed to attend the University of Michigan, where he played for the men's soccer team.
 He made his collegiate debut on August 29 against the FIU Panthers.
 He scored his first goal on October 26 against the Indiana Hoosiers.
 At the end of the season, he was named to the Big Ten Conference All-Freshman Team.

 In 2015, he transferred to the University of California, Santa Barbara to play for their soccer team.
 He scored his first goal on September 6, 2015, against the On November 11, he scored against the UC Davis Aggies, to propel the team to the Big West Tournament final.
 At the end of the season, he was named to the All-Big West Conference Second Team.
 On October 10, 2016, he earned Big West Offensive Player of the Week honors.
 The following week, he was again named the Big West Offensive Player of the Week and was also named to the College Soccer News Team of the Week.
 At the end of the season, he was named to the All-Big West First Team.
 He chose to not return for his senior season in 2017 to instead pursue a professional career.